πŸ‘‹ Hello world, my name is

 ...I also like emojis!

-I love programming and have an eye for design.
-I have experience designing, building, and leading the development of mobile applications for some big brands., continuous integration is my middle name, and I dabble in the dark arts of React/React Native.
+I love programming and have an eye for good design.
+I have experience designing, building, and leading the development of mobile applications for some big brands.
+Continuous integration is my middle name, and I've dabble in the dark arts of React/React Native.
 If you don't think Swift is the best programming language, you're probably wrong...

 let